muydanny/backend-curriculum-site/module2/lessons/how_to_write_a_great_readme.markdown

 * Student has reviewed recommended practices and exemplars of strong READMEs
 * Student is able to describe a template for a strong README
-* Student has implemented the template by writing thier own README
+* Student has implemented the template by writing their own README

 Mastery Expectation: HIGH.
 By the end of this lesson, students should feel completely confident in the skills listed here.